ResearchObject/ro-crate/docs/pages/use_cases/rrkive.md

 # RRKive

-The RRKive site, managed by the Language Data Commons of Australia collects resources related to implementing Archival Repository ([RRKive](https://rkive.org/)) solutions as part of a Data Commons based on a set of Protocols know as the PILARS: Principles for Implementing Long-term Archival Repository Services. https://w3id.org/ldac/pilars.
+The RRKive site, managed by the Language Data Commons of Australia collects resources related to implementing Archival Repository ([RRKive](https://rkive.org/)) solutions based on a set of Protocols know as the PILARS: Principles for Implementing Long-term Archival Repository Services. https://w3id.org/ldac/pilars.
 RRkive is built on RO-Crate as a way to describe data objects for long term archiving.

 RRKive is a replacement for [Arkisto](arkisto).